valancej/Anchore-Documentation/docs/install_compose.md

 docker rm ae
 ```

-Next, copy the license.yaml file that provided into the directory you created in step 1 by running the following command.
+Next, copy the license.yaml file that provided into the directory you created in step 1.

+*Via the following command:*

 `cp /path/to/your/license.yaml ~/aevolume/license.yaml`

 Once these steps are completed, your Anchore directory workspace should look like the following.

-Check by running the following commands:
+*Check by running the following commands:*

 `cd ~/aevolume`